Psiphon-Inc/psiphon-automation/README.md

   - SystemProxySettings has some code to determine local proxy info, but then we need to figure out which connection name to use.
 And maybe using a WinHTTP function in HTTPSRequest makes more sense.

-- Known bug that might be too minor to fix: If polipo or plonk crashes, LocalProxy will try to send its last /status before the SystemProxySettings are restored (cleared).
-ServerRequest will first try HTTPS:8080 and HTTPS:443 through the proxy, which will quickly fail (because either polipo or plonk isn't there); then it will brink up a temp transport (which may or may not work -- the "current transport" is excluded from consideration).
-This is surely fixable, but it's not immediately obvious how.
-And it'll be unusual.
-And it will sometimes succeed.

 - After resuming from system sleep, my system ended up in a state where I could no longer connect at all -- even after closing the app and clearing proxy